 Are you inspired to learn the foundations about how to use herbs to improve treatment outcomes, but don’t know where to start?
 Finally, there’s a botanical medicine program designed for busy physicians like you.
 Earn up to 60 CME Credits!

-The Restorative Medicine Herbal Certification program fills an existing gap in botanical medicine education for practitioners whose medical education did not include herbs.
-Other herbal medicine programs take hundreds of hours to complete, and they are designed to teach traditional herbal medicine to students with little or no medical background.
-They teach lengthy lists of herbs, many of which you’ll never use.
+The Restorative Medicine Herbal Certification program fills an existing gap in botanical medicine education for practitioners whose medical education did not include herbs, including medical doctors, nurse practitioners and chiropractors.

 What You Will Learn: